 Fire intensity

 A Gamma distribution was found to be a good fit for the fire intensity data, and fit better than normal or log-normal.
-Maximum likelihood estimation was used to MAR for the Experimental Burn Plots (Figure 5).
+Maximum likelihood estimation was used to fit fire intensity data to MAR for the Experimental Burn Plots (Figure 5).
 A likelihood ratio test showed that fire intensity estimations as a function of MAR produced significantly better fits than a null model (Fire Intensity ~ 1, χ2 (1, 1235) = 26.809, p ≤ 0.01), and the relationship was positive.
 As the model ran, fire intensity distributions were simulated for any input MAR from the model.

 Model sensitivity